By Rei Tanotsuka, 10 February 2020

 The Japanese and Koreans almost never adopt Western names, despite having names containing 2 trillion syllables and the spelling of which renders the application of the entire alphabet.
 Here’s an example of a Japanese name Hisakatsu Yamanashi.

-Yet never do you hear an apologetic whimper of that being too “difficult” because guess what?
-It doesn’t have to be EASY for YOU, it must make sense to THEM!
+Yet never do you hear an apologetic whimper of that being too “difficult” for the Japanese because guess what?
+It doesn’t have to be EASY for a White person, it must relevant to your lineage!

 Now, are you ready for the real reason why Chinese people betray their moniker and identity without shedding a tear for who they are?